 What are Under Eye Wrinkles?

 Under eye wrinkles are the lines that appear in that area due to a number of factors.
-The most common cause that is attributed to getting under eye wrinkles is age and dry skin.
-The skin under and around the eyes is one of the most sensitive areas of the face because it has thin skin, a lot of blood vessels are located in the area, without the presence of oil glands to produce* and/or maintain moisture in the area.
+The most common causes of wrinkles under the eyes are due to age and dry skin.
+The skin under and around the eyes is one of the most sensitive areas of the face because it has thin skin, a lot of blood vessels are located in the area, without the presence of oil glands to produce and/or maintain moisture in the area.

 List Down the Various Causes of Under Eye Wrinkles